ridhambhat/SlateVim/README.md

 Collaborative tools are the need of the hour.
 Services like google docs work great, but developers sometimes need a quick share and an environment they are used to.
 Here is where <b>SlateVim</b> comes in.

-Used making Slate.js it offers an excellent rich text editor along with the commands vim is famous for.
+Used making Slate.js it offers an excellent text editor along with the commands vim is famous for.
 It packages the power of Vim with the comfort of Google Docs into one.

 ## ⚙️ Preliminaries